Adaptive radiation: Hawaiian silverswords

 A mixture of blooming and non-blooming Haleakalā silverswords (Argyroxiphium sandwicense macrocephalum).

 Adaptive radiation is not a strictly vertebrate phenomenon, and examples are also known from among plants.
 The most famous example of adaptive radiation in plants is quite possibly the Hawaiian silverswords, named for alpine desert-dwelling Argyroxiphium species with long, silvery leaves that live for up to 20 years before growing a single flowering stalk and then dying.
 The Hawaiian silversword alliance consists of twenty-eight species of Hawaiian plants which, aside from the eponymous silverswords, includes trees, shrubs, vines, cushion plants, and more.
 The silversword alliance is believed to have originated in Hawaii no more than 6 million years ago, making this one of Hawaii's youngest adaptive radiation events.
-This means that the silverswords evolved on Hawaii's modern high islands, and descended from a single common ancestor that arrived on Kauai from western North America.
+This means that the silverswords evolved on Hawaii's modern high islands, and descended from a single common ancestor that arrived on Kauaʻi from western North America.
 The closest modern relatives of the silverswords today are California tarweeds of the family Asteraceae.